• Skip to primary navigation

 Cookbook resting on a table next to a notecard- The Adobo Road Cookbook by Marvin Gapultos.

-The Adobo Road is a fairly new cookbook.
-It was released last May.
-Marvin Gapultos is a first generation Filipino American and the author of the blog, Burnt Lumpia.
+The Adobo Road Cookbook was released last May by Marvin Gapultos, a first generation Filipino American and the writer behind Burnt Lumpia.
 He even had a food truck in LA, The Manila Machine.
-He filled the 144 page cookbook with traditional and modern Filipino recipes.

 Pancit Molo (Filipino Pork and Shrimp Dumpling Soup)